 First indicating its potential in 2017 Nottingham is emerging as a great investment spot.
 Also expected to benefit from the HS2 high-speed rail, Nottingham has exceptional travel links.
 The Creative Quarter has given the city a powerful tech sector.
 Average rental yields in Nottingham are among the highest in the country, and the average house prices of £136,266 are among the lowest in the country.
 Nottingham has a reputation for offering a great quality of life with its dynamic music scene and its relatively low-cost nightlife.

 Newcastle is famous for its wild parties and vibrant nightlife, and as far as investing goes, it is starting to attract attention there as well.
-The population is 1.7million within a 30-minute drive of the city centre which boasts fantastic travel links.
+1.7million people live within a 30-minute drive of the city centre which boasts fantastic travel links.
 Newcastle’s international airport provides direct flights to over 85 destinations worldwide.
 It features three major ports which are why one of Newcastle’s primary strengths is in the marine sector.
 As well as being a tourist hotspot Newcastle emits a lively personality with passionate communities.

 The investment potential for both business and residential purposes are glowing in Sheffield.
 Being a prominent city in the great north, Sheffield will also benefit from the Northern Powerhouse Initiative.
 It has already witnessed major regeneration projects that have completely transformed the city, significantly increasing its appeal.
 Falling under the Northern Powerhouse Initiative umbrella, Sheffield can expect further redevelopments in the near future.